Resources

 - Standard Public / Private Pairs: OpenSSL

-💡 The final text in a public key, which is plain text that looks like
+💡 The final bit of text in a public key, which is plain text that looks like

 username@users-pc